Gathering Light: Hubble Ultra Deep Field

 Long combined-exposure times (tens to hundreds of hours) are particularly useful for looking deep into the universe and creating so-called “deep field” images that reveal the most distant objects known.
+This is because the longer a telescope looks in any direction, the more time the telescope has to collect light and detect faint sources in that direction.
 The images shown here reveal more than 10,000 galaxies of different sizes, shapes, colors, distances, ages, and stages of development in a tiny portion of the sky.
 The black-and-white images capture a single wavelength of near-infrared light.
-The full-color image is a combination of various colors of visible light, along with ultraviolet and infrared light
+The full-color image is a combination of various colors of visible light, along with ultraviolet and infrared light.

-Did You Know: The complete Hubble Ultra Deep Field 2014 is a composite of thousands of separate exposures, totaling over 2 million seconds of observing time.
+The complete Hubble Ultra Deep Field 2014 is a composite of thousands of separate exposures, totaling over 2 million seconds (23 days, 3.5 hours) of observing time.

 Explore More About Gathering Light

 Find out more with these additional resources from NASA’s Universe of Learning

 Single-color near-infrared (0.85 micron) deep field images of Fornax: Joe DePasquale (STScI)